SMALL BUSINESS RELIEF TRACKER

 Funding, Grants and Resources

-She Boss Talk is committed to helping entrepreneurs and business owners who are grappling with the impacts of the Coronavirus pandemic and the inequities in funding and resources for minorities and women businesses.
+We want you to know how to find grants for small businesses.
+This is why She Boss Talk is committed to helping entrepreneurs and business owners who are grappling with the impacts of the Coronavirus pandemic and the inequities in funding and resources for minorities and women businesses.
 It is our goal to provide information that will give you a financial lifeline to rise and thrive!

 STAY IN THE KNOW!